 Our amended and restated articles of association permit us to exculpate, indemnify and insure each of our directors and office holders to the fullest extent permitted by Israeli law.
-We have entered into indemnification agreements with each of our directors and executive officers, undertaking to indemnify them to the fullest extent permitted by Israeli law, including with respect to liabilities resulting from a public offering of our shares, to the extent that these liabilities are not covered by insurance.
+In connection with our initial public offering or at the later date when each was appointed or elected, we entered into indemnification agreements with each of our directors and executive officers, undertaking to indemnify them to the fullest extent permitted by Israeli law, including with respect to liabilities resulting from a public offering of our shares, to the extent that these liabilities are not covered by insurance.
 We have also obtained directors and officers insurance for each of our executive officers and directors.
-For further information, see "Management-Exculpation, Insurance and Indemnification of Directors and Officers."
+For further information, see "Management-Board Practices-Exculpation, Insurance and Indemnification of Directors and Officers."